cykerway/complete-alias/README.md

 Users often don't have a way to complete custom shell aliases.

-This program **universally** solves this problem.
+This program provides a **generic**, **universal** and **programmatic** solution to this problem:

+-   It is **generic**.
+The program works with all commonly defined aliases, even those with leading redirections.

-Universality means a single function works with all aliases and users don't have to define a different function for each alias.
+-   It is **universal**.
+The same program completes all aliases blindly and users don't have to define different completion functions for different aliases.

+-   It is **programmatic**.
+Aliases are completed automatically by machine without human intervention.

 # Installation & Usage